 There’s still a lot of scientific debate around the existence of the G-spot, for two main reasons.
 Firstly, scientists haven’t been able to prove that a unique G-spot exists, even through imaging scans and biopsy.

-Secondly, although many women can orgasm when that area is stimulated, others don’t find it so special, and some even find it uncomfortable or painful.
+Secondly, although many women can orgasm when that area is stimulated, others don’t find it so special.
+S

 In 2012, researchers in the U.S. reviewed nearly 100 studies spanning 60 years, and concluded that the G-Spot probably doesn’t exist.